-- Interest rate risk the risk that the assets do not move in line with the value placed on the Fund's liabilities in response to changes in interest rates. - Inflation risk similar to interest rate risk but concerning inflation. - Credit risk the risk that payments due to bond investors might not be made. - Currency risk the risk that the value of the overseas assets changes relative to the Sterling based liabilities due to exchange rate fluctuations. - Equity market risk the risk that equity values fluctuate. - Property market risk the risk that property values fluctuate.
+- Interest rate risk the risk that the assets do not move in line with the value placed on the Fund's liabilities in response to changes in interest rates. - Inflation risk similar to interest rate risk but concerning inflation. - Credit risk the risk that payments due to bond investors might not be made. - Currency risk the risk that the value of the overseas assets changes relative to the Sterling based liabilities due to exchange rate fluctuations. - Property market risk the risk that property values fluctuate.
 The Trustees are aware that valuation is generally a matter of a valuer's opinion, rather than fact.

 Arrangements are in place to monitor the Fund's investments to help the Trustees check that nothing has occurred that would bring into question the continuing suitability of the current investments.
-To facilitate this, and to review the manager's ability with regard to actively managed funds, the Trustees meet with the Fund's investment manager (usually on an annual basis) and receives reports from both the investment manager and Mercer.
+To facilitate this, and to review the manager's ability with regard to actively managed funds, the Trustees meet with the Fund's investment manager from time to time and receives reports from both the investment manager and Mercer.
 These reports include an analysis of the overall return, along with their component parts, to ensure the returns achieved are consistent with those expected.

-Currently, the Fund's assets are predominantly managed on a passive basis.
-However, the Trustees have chosen to employ active management for corporate bonds, property and a diversified growth fund.
-For these assets the Trustees have selected an investment manager whom they believe has the skills and judgement to add value net of fees.
+The Fund's assets are predominantly managed on a passive basis.
+However, the Trustees have chosen to employ active management for part of the corporate bond allocation and a property fund.
+For these assets the Trustees have selected an investment manager whom they believe has the skills and judgement to add value on a net of fees basis.
 Active management gives rise to active risk, which arises due to an investment manager holding a combination of securities that differs from the asset class benchmark.